VincentVanlaer/mesa-school-labs/content/tuesday/lab-1.md

 |1.
 Look for the **two parameters** you need to add to the `inlist_project` in the MESA `&controls` documentation [here](https://docs.mesastar.org/en/24.08.1/reference/controls.html#rotation-controls).
 The MESA parameter for the viscosity $\nu_{\mathrm{AM}}$ is `am_nu`.|

 {{< details title="Hint." closed="true" >}}
 Look in the rotation controls tab and search for the key-word `uniform_am_nu`.
-Since we are adding an ad-hoc value for the viscosity (not a viscosity value derived from hydrodynamic rotational instabilities) the parameters you are looking for contains `*_non_rot` in the name.
+Since we are adding an ad-hoc value for the viscosity (not a viscosity value derived from hydrodynamic rotational instabilities) the parameters you are looking for contain `*_non_rot` in the name.
 {{< /details >}}

 {{< details title="Solution.
 Click on it to check your solution." closed="true" >}}